Wimbledon: Carlos Alcaraz makes shaky start against unseeded Australian Aleksandar Vukic

-Carlos Alcaraz continues his title defence with 7-6 6-2 6-2 victory over Australian Aleksandar Vukic; you can watch the Hamburg, Swiss and Palermo Open, exclusively live on Sky Sports Tennis following the conclusion of Wimbledon
+Carlos Alcaraz continues title defence with straight-sets win over Aleksandar Vukic; Jannik Sinner beats Matteo Berrettini to reach round three; you can watch the Hamburg, Swiss and Palermo Open, exclusively live on Sky Sports Tennis following the conclusion of Wimbledon

 Defending Wimbledon champion Carlos Alcaraz made a shaky start against unseeded Australian Aleksandar Vukic but moved through the gears to seal a 7-6 (7-5) 6-2 6-2 win on Wednesday.